js216/CeNTREX/DAQ/README.md

 ## Program organization

 The main program is an object of the `CentrexGUI` class.
-It reads the configuration files when it starts (through the `read_config()` function), then instantiates the classes that draw the graphical user interface.
-Note that the program does not write to the configuration files.
+It reads the configuration files when it starts, then instantiates the classes that draw the graphical user interface.
+Note that the program does not write to its configuration files.

-So far, the only implemented GUI class is `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
+The user controls the devices through the `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
 As detailed in the next section, the information in device config files is automatically read and translated into usable controls